Mujojo03/BitMarket/README.md

-# ⚡ Lightning Marketplace
+# ⚡ SatSoko

-**Lightning Marketplace** is a secure, role-based e-commerce platform that enables users to buy and sell products using Bitcoin via the Lightning Network.
+🛒SatSoko is a secure, role-based e-commerce platform that enables users to buy and sell products using Bitcoin via the Lightning Network.
 It includes escrow protection for safe transactions, JWT-based authentication, and RESTful APIs for integration with web or mobile frontends.

 ---